XisHungry/rplidar_ros/README.md

 5. Credits and Contact

 ## 1. Description
-Lidar code that only extracts data from certain angles and store these datas into a textfile.
+Lidar code that only extracts distance data from certain angles and store these datas into a textfile.
 As range is limited to 6 meters, only datas that falls between 0 meters to 6 meters will be stored.

 ## 2. Architecture of Solution
 Not applicable